 Annual Project Health events at CVS Pharmacy locations help address access, affordability and quality care in underserved communities

-Project Health has delivered more than $122 million worth of free health services since 2006
+Project Health has delivered more than $7 million worth of free health services locally since 2010

-WOONSOCKET, Sept.
-4, 2018 -- In its continuing commitment to improve access to affordable health care for all Americans, CVS Health [NYSE: CVS] is kicking off its annual Project Health campaign at select CVS Pharmacy locations in 11 communities across the country this Thursday, September 6, with free health and wellness screenings.
-A total of 528 Project Health events will take place locally over the next four months in multicultural communities with a large number of uninsured or underinsured Americans.
+ATLANTA, Sept.
+4, 2018 /PRNewswire/ -- In its continuing commitment to improve access to affordable health care for all Americans, CVS Health [NYSE: CVS] is kicking off its annual Project Health campaign at CVS Pharmacy locations in the greater Atlanta area this Thursday, September 6, with free health and wellness screenings.
+A total of 48 Project Health events will take place locally over the next four months in multicultural communities with a large number of uninsured or underinsured Americans.

 Project Health offers an array of free comprehensive health assessment screenings, including blood pressure, Body Mass Index (BMI), glucose and total cholesterol screenings, which can help detect risk for chronic conditions like diabetes, hypertension, and heart disease.